 Today we continue to upgrade the quality of station production and our broadcast equipment.
 Some of the revenue is generated through donations from local businesses, and state and federal grants.
 However, our primary resources come from viewer support, the kind of grassroots funding that truly makes us public television.

 The fledgling station began with locally-produced programs like Lakeshore This Morning airing during the morning drive hours and Lakeshore Drive targeting residents making their trip home from work.
 These unique programs provided much-needed news, weather, traffic, and sports reports focused on the Northwest Indiana region.
-Another staple program from the early years of the station, The Dan Dakich Show, featured the Andrean High School graduate and local sports star of the same name and was produced primarily out of ESPN Indianapolis studios.
+Another staple program from the station's early years, The Dan Dakich Show, featured the Andrean High School graduate and local sports star of the same name and was produced primarily out of ESPN Indianapolis studios.

 In the first years of Lakeshore Public Radio, we broadcasted 300+ hours of sporting events annually, including Lakeshore Gamenight, which continues to air every high school football season.
 Keeping NW Indiana residents up-to-date on the latest in local politics was another early goal of the station and resulted in numerous conversations with local politicians.
-We continue to spotlight NW Indiana politics to this day, especially around primary and general election periods.
+We continue to spotlight NW Indiana politics today, especially during primary and general election periods.

-In May of 2014, Lakeshore Public Radio made a dynamic shift by bringing in NPR’s Morning Edition, the most listened to radio show nationwide, and later expanding our NPR programming with All Things Considered in the afternoons.
-These programs bring stories and reports to listeners from NPR reporters and correspondents based throughout the U.S. and the world, while also providing localized breaks that give us the opportunity to break up programming with local news, weather, traffic and sports.
+In May of 2014, Lakeshore Public Radio made a dynamic shift by bringing in NPR’s Morning Edition, the most listened-to radio show nationwide, and later expanding our NPR programming with All Things Considered in the afternoons.
+These programs bring stories and report to listeners from NPR reporters and correspondents based throughout the U.S. and the world while also providing localized breaks that allow us to break up programming with local news, weather, traffic, and sports.

 In June of 2015, Tom Maloney was promoted to VP of Radio Operations heralding a new era of collaborations with the League of Women Voters, Valparaiso University and The Welcome Project, South Shore Clean Cities, and many others.
 Maloney has also strengthened the station’s relationship with the Indiana Public Broadcasting Service (IPBS), which benefits the region through greater access to the statewide news coverage that region residents so often miss due to our connection with the Chicagoland market.

-The future of Lakeshore Public Radio includes an expansion on local topics that are valuable and resonate with region residents while also providing a platform for region storytellers and content creators to get their voices out to NW Indiana and beyond.
+The future of Lakeshore Public Radio includes expanding on valuable local topics that resonate with region residents while also providing a platform for region storytellers and content creators to get their voices out to NW Indiana and beyond.